WPP-Public/Potato-ACE/src/ace/components/toast/README.md

 # Toast

 A Toast is a component that is used to convey an important message to the user for a short period of time.
 Toasts do not require user input and disappear after a set period of time.
 For messages that require user input use the ACE [Modal component](/modal) instead.

+Note that when using multiple Toasts they occupy the same fixed position at the bottom of the viewport window.
+Developers should therefore add a way of dealing with multiple Toasts appearing at the same time if this is a possibility.
+An example of how this can be achieved using JavaScript is shown in the examples section below.

 Toast conforms to the [W3C WAI-ARIA authoring practices](http://w3.org/WAI/WCAG21/Techniques/aria/ARIA22.html).